 • Social media posts, personal messaging, and sharing, through platforms like Facebook, Twitter, Snapchat, and TikTok.

-With virtual visitation, a parent can help with homework, read a bedtime story, share the excitement of a special achievement, “attend” a performance, and offer emotional support, even if they can’t be there in person.
+With virtual visitation, a parent can help with homework or read a bedtime story.
+They can share the excitement of a special achievement.
+They can “attend” a performance, and offer emotional support, even if they can’t be there in person.

 Virtual Visitation Laws in California

-Virtual visitation is still a relatively new concept, and there are currently only a few states with official legislation that address it, including Utah, Texas, Wisconsin, Illinois, North Carolina, and Florida.
-As you can see, California isn’t one of them, but in our ever-expanding world of global interaction, it may be only a matter of time.
+Virtual visitation is still a relatively new concept.
+Only a few states have official legislation that addresses it.
+These states include Utah, Texas, Wisconsin, Illinois, North Carolina, and Florida.
+As you can see, California isn’t one of them.
+However, in our ever-expanding world of global interaction, it may be only a matter of time.

 That being said, whatever your judge includes in your custody order is enforceable by law—including any kind of electronic communication.
-California courts routinely include virtual visitation as a part of custody orders, and the failure of either party to uphold these important terms can result in fines, a loss of custody, and in some situations, contempt of court.
+California courts routinely include virtual visitation as a part of custody orders.
+If either party fails to uphold these important terms, it can result in fines.
+There could also be a loss of custody, and in some situations, contempt of court.

 During divorce or custody modification, parents can either mutually agree to include virtual visitation in their parenting plan, or else request that the court include it in the final order.
 In these situations, your judge would assess your circumstances to see if electronic communication is a viable option for your family.

-The 2020 COVID pandemic threw the world into the kind of crisis most people probably never even thought to consider, let alone worry about.
-As lockdowns, travel bans and mandatory quarantines forced global markets to a halt, California legislators were forced to weigh the risk of spreading the disease against the need for visitation.
+The 2020 COVID pandemic threw the world into a crisis.
+Most people probably never even thought to consider it.
+They certainly never worried about it.
+Lockdowns, travel bans, and mandatory quarantines halted global markets.
+California legislators had to weigh the risk of spreading the disease against the need for visitation.

 This crisis resulted in a sudden, unexpected reliance on virtual visitation, which most divorced families took part of in some way.
 However, long before COVID became a household word, electronic communication was already being used by California courts to supplement in-person visits.